 The only other outcrop of the dyke that creates the Jane Fonda Workout Wall.
 At least one route was put up with terrier bolts so development may date back to the 80's.
-Rumour has it some call this Wobbly Wall but it is unclear if that is the original name.
-In lieu of more information, Richard Simmons Workout Wall seems appropriate.
-There are a dozen sport routes of about 20m height with more holds and (even better) more bolts than JFWW.
+There are around 15 sport routes, almost all grades 18–21, of about 20m height with more holds and (even better) more bolts than JFWW.
 Each route is at least as good as the best of (say) Transmitter crag, so an excellent crag for a warm day.
 It is only 100m west of JFWW but it is probably faster to approach from above via the Crater Rim walkway and abseil.
 Earthquake damage and hazard is relatively low and the rock is mostly good but helmets are worth it as development and traffic have not cleaned off all loose holds.

 The crag is on the Lyttelton Harbour side of the hills, above Livingstone Bay.
 Drive to Evans Pass on the Summit Road, then 3km further towards Godley Head.
 At the saddle directly above Taylor's Mistake, park in the lay-by on the right.
 You could follow either the upper or lower approach to Jane Fonda.

 Pick up the track to the base of Jane Fonda.
 At the Left end of Jane Fonda the track extends Westwards past the base of a rocky pinnacle, then slightly upwards to the base of the Wobbly Wall.